icnrg/draft-irtf-icnrg-terminology/terms.md

 **Interest packet**:

 > A network-level packet that expresses the request for a data packet using either an exact name or a name prefix.
-An interest packet may optionally carry a set of additional restrictions (e.g., interest selectors).
-An interest may be associated with additional information to facilitate forwarding and can include Interest lifetime, hop limit, forwarding hints, labels, etc. In different ICN designs, the set of additional associated information may vary.
+An Interest packet may optionally carry a set of additional restrictions (e.g., Interest selectors).
+An Interest may be associated with additional information to facilitate forwarding and can include Interest lifetime, hop limit, forwarding hints, labels, etc. In different ICN designs, the set of additional associated information may vary.

-  >> Common aliases include: interest, interest message, information request
+  >> Common aliases include: Interest, Interest message, information request

 **Interest Nack**: